- Ease of Use

 When I checked, the cheapest payment method available was a UK bank transfer.
 The best offer using this payment method was about 2.9% above the real BTC to GBP exchange rate.

-Here’s how that stacks up against similar alternatives.
+Here’s how that stacks up against some alternatives.

 |Paxful||UK Bank Transfer||2.9%||Official Website|